Helimer 207 helicopter accident: Flight

-Flight

 The Helimer 207 flight began on the afternoon of 21 January 2010.
 The helicopter crew was tasked with a search and rescue training mission.
 At 18:06 (UTC+1), the copilot contacted air traffic control to request takeoff clearance and report the mission to be conducted south of Almería Airport.

 At 18:10, the helicopter took off from Almería Airport, heading toward Cape Gata, 26 nautical miles from the base, to begin the planned training.
 The training consisted of three parts: